AngelDHackerman/elegantAutomationPythonAndSelenium/README.md

 # elegantAutomationPythonAndSelenium

-If VsCode gives you a problem with selenium, just choose the recommended option of python, normally you will find it in the bottom of VsCode.
+1. If VsCode gives you a problem with selenium, just choose the recommended option of python, normally you will find it in the bottom of VsCode.

+2. Please take a look at the requirements file, it will prived you the dependencies that we need in order to make this programs work.

 #### URL's for this testings: